survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 If you see more, fix them.
 We'll fix this one when we add more configuration in place.

 Beyond vanilla JSON, ESLint supports other formats, such as JavaScript or YAML.
 If you want to use a different format, name the file accordingly.
 I.e., *.eslintrc.yaml* would expect YAML.
 See the [documentation](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) for further details.

-T> ESLint supports ES6 features through configuration.
-You will have to specify the features to use through the [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.

-T> There are useful plugins, such as [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react), [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise) , and [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), that you might want to consider integrating to your project.

-### Generating a Starting Point

-Sometimes you might want to rely on some existing preset or set up custom configuration.
-That's where `--init` can come in handy.
-You can run it from `npm bin` and you'll end up with a call like `node_modules/.bin/eslint --init`

-T> ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal friendly output.
-This way you can jump conveniently straight to the warnings and errors from there.

-T> You can get more performance out of ESLint by running it through a daemon, such as [eslint_d](https://www.npmjs.com/package/eslint_d).
-Using it brings down the overhead and it can bring down linting times considerably.

 ### Connecting ESLint with Webpack